aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 You can use all of the above values to configure a container.
 This is true for initContainers, too.

 ### Images
-When configuring the `image` for a container, you have to provide values in a specific way to ensure they are picked up and processed correctly.

-Provide the following values to configure the image of a container:
+When setting values for `image` in a container, provide them using the following input schema:

 | Value      | Type   | Default                                   | Description                                                                                                                                                                         |
 |------------|--------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|